PowerLoom/docs/docs/build-with-powerloom/snapshotter-node/lite-node/getting-started.md

 2. Assign Burner wallet
 3. Once added, you can start running the node.

-:::info

-Important note:
+:::info Important note

 1. It is recommended that the node operates continuously, 24/7.
 2. If you possess multiple slots, you must set up separate nodes for each.
 You have to use the same burner wallet, you must alter the `SLOT_ID` in your configuration for each node.

 :::

-We've organized the setup process by operating system.
-Select your operating system from the tabs below to begin.
+We have streamlined the setup process based on your operating system.
+To begin, please choose your operating system from the tabs provided below.

+- For those looking to set up the node on a local Windows or Mac machine, please select the "Windows / MacOS" tab.
+- If you are configuring your node on a Linux VPS, select the "Linux" tab and follow the provided instructions to get started.

 ---